 La Ventana is a laidback beachside community where the water is warm, the wind is smooth, and the sunsets take your breath away.
 If you’re planning a kiteboarding trip here, here’s everything you need to know to make the most of your time.

 Last winter, I was fortunate enough to spend two months in this kiter’s paradise and I fell in love hard.
 The alluring triple-hit of great wind, warm water and a welcoming, laidback community makes it a truly special place.
 Between November and March, the wind blows in almost every afternoon.
 In fact, if you’re perched high enough, you can see it rolling in along the ocean.
 It starts building in the morning, gaining momentum as it ripples across the bay, and arrives in town in the early afternoon.
 It’s typically smooth and consistent without a lot of gusts.
 You can kite most days between noon and 5pm.
-Not only that, the food is cheap and delicious; the people are extra friendly, and the sunsets are some of the best in the world.
+Not only that, the food is cheap and delicious; the people are extra friendly, and the sunsets will take your breath away.
+La Ventana is rightfully listed as one of the best kiteboarding locations in the world.

 What is La Ventana like?